Key support actions

 - social imagination

-Additionally, people with AS may experience acute sensory sensitivity and, as a result, may need to avoid certain sensory stimuli.
+Additionally, autistic people may experience acute sensory sensitivity and, as a result, may need to avoid certain sensory stimuli.
 Students may also have a strong area of interest, which may be very specific.

-Many principles of inclusive teaching are beneficial for students with AS.
-Particular examples are highlighted below:
+Many principles of inclusive teaching are beneficial for autistic students.
+Here are some particular examples:

 - Timetables to be consistently adhered to